BE ON THE LOOKOUT FOR

 HELP US DETECT INVASIVE MOSQUITO SPECIES

-During the past months, the District has continued with extensive trapping of mosquitoes throughout different areas in Citrus Heights.
-To date, there have been no new detections.
+In August of 2019, invasive mosquitoes were found for the first time in Sacramento County in the city of Citrus Heights.
 Currently, District public health efforts are underway to protect all residents and we will continue with ongoing surveillance efforts throughout the year.